 NDS experiences matter, and create biases, because in reality neither similarity nor simulation are narrow.
 Thinking about a Covid death may cause the DM to think about other, NDS, adversities she experienced earlier in life.
-Even if her DS experiences may in principle enable her to produce a correct judgment, biases arise due to forgetting of them, retrieval of NDS ones, and simulation based on the latter.
-Will over-or under-estimation prevail?
+Even if her DS experiences may in principle enable her to produce a correct judgment, biases arise because DS ones are neglected, NDS ones are retrieved, and simulation is based on the latter.
+NDS experiences may explain why many survey respondents vastly overestimate Covid risks compared to the count of Covid fatalities.
+In the overall population, though, will over-or under-estimation prevail?
 And which kind of disagreement will emerge?